The Good Husband

 The Good Husband, is a 2020 Nigerian drama film directed and produced by Dickson Iroegbu.
 The film stars Sam Dede and Monalisa Chinda in the lead roles whereas Francis Duru, Thelma Okoduwa-Ojiji, Paul Sambo and Bassey Ekpo Bassey made supportive roles.
-The film deals with the problems arise with marriages.
+The film deals with the problems that arise with marriages.

 The film was shot in Federal Capital Territory, Abuja.
-The film made its premier on 13 November 2020.
+It made its premier on 13 November 2020.
 The film received mixed reviews from critics.